 What is ecommerce personalization?

-At its core, ecommerce personalization is an online sales and marketing technique that uses data about a user to customize their online shopping experience.
+Ecommerce personalization is an online sales and marketing technique that harnesses user data to customize the online shopping experience.

-The goal of ecommerce personalization is to provide users with a more personalized experience and increase sales.
-This can be done by using data such as the user’s location, browsing history, or purchase preference to tailor your website and promotions to each visitor.
+The goal of ecommerce personalization is for retailers to provide users with a more personalized experience and increase sales.
+Ecommerce brands can accomplish this by using data like the user’s location, browsing history, or purchase history to optimize product recommendations and send promotions to each visitor.

 The benefits of ecommerce personalization